 What is the difference between Tufts 1+4 and a traditional gap year?

 Traditionally, a gap year is conceived as a “break” between high school and college.
 Tufts 1+4 is a bridge year, spanning and connecting the high school experience with the academic and career goals of college.
 It also builds upon the developmental growth in that time frame: supporting personal reflection, exploring potential as an active citizen in society, and building connections between theory and practice.
-While gap years predominantly focus on travel and may also include some volunteer service, the Tufts 1+4 Bridge-Year Service Learning Program is a full-time service experience, with national and international placements that will both challenge fellows and provide them with support that allows for optimum growth and impact.
-Finally, Tufts 1+4 Fellows have the unique opportunity to spend their bridge year connected to a cohort of peers with whom they will also share their undergraduate career.
+While gap years predominantly focus on travel and may also include some volunteer service, the Tufts 1+4 Bridge Year is a full-time service experience, with international placements that will both challenge fellows and provide them with support that allows for optimum growth and impact.
+Finally, Tufts 1+4 Fellows have the unique opportunity to spend their bridge-year connected to a cohort of peers with whom they will also share their undergraduate career.

 By completing a bridge year through Tufts, Tufts 1+4 Fellows receive additional layers of support, including dedicated Tufts 1+4 staff at Tisch College.
-In addition to their site-specific orientation, Fellows also attend an on-campus orientation prior to departure that will serve as a foundation for best practices, build a network among all Fellows, and connect them to the values of Tufts University.
-At the end of their service, Fellows will return to the Tufts campus for a retreat to reconnect in person, share experiences, and discuss ways to build upon their bridge year once they matriculate at Tufts.
-Once they begin their academic studies, there will be multiple opportunities for Fellows to scaffold their experiences, serve as leaders, and continue involvement with Tisch College.
+In addition to their site-specific orientation, fellows also attend an on-campus orientation prior to departure that will serve as a foundation for best practices, build a network among all fellows, and connect them to the values of Tufts University.
+During the fall of their first year at Tufts, fellows participate in a retreat to reconnect in person, share experiences, and discuss ways to build upon their bridge-year now that they have matriculated at Tufts.
+As they progress through their undergraduate careers, there are multiple opportunities for fellows to scaffold their experiences, serve as leaders, and continue involvement with Tisch College.

 Do all programs/service sites follow the same structure?